gwankyun/CMake/Help/manual/cmake-language.7.rst

    \end{small}

-Note that any source file line not inside `Command Arguments`_ or a `Bracket Comment`_ can end in a `Line Comment`_.
+Note that any source file line not inside `命令参数`_ or a `Bracket Comment`_ can end in a `Line Comment`_.

 .. _`Command Invocations`:

-Command Invocations
+命令调用
 -------------------

 A *command invocation* is a name followed by paren-enclosed arguments